salman2843/Framer-motion/my-perfume-store/README.md

-Here’s a clean and professional `README.md` for your **React + Tailwind E-Commerce Project** (perfume store) based on everything you’ve built so far:

----

 # 🛍️ ScentAura – E-Commerce Perfume Store (Frontend)

 A modern, animated e-commerce frontend built with **React**, **Tailwind CSS**, and **Framer Motion**.
 Users can browse perfume products, view product details, and enjoy smooth transitions across the site.